 Before I go into that lesson, I want to say that I enjoyed this book.
-There was nothing I would consider to be ground breaking information, but the historical lessons were educational and entertaining.
-I preferred his early books such as The 48 Laws of Power, The 50th Law and Art of Seduction more than this book.
+There was nothing I would consider to be groundbreaking information, but the history lessons were educational and entertaining.
+I preferred his early books such as The 48 Laws of Power, The 50th Law, and Art of Seduction more than this book.
 I felt his earlier works did a better job pulling out the philosophical gems from the historical research.

 How can we re-engage our hands if all our work is digital?
-Some tech friends of mine have becoming skilled at drawing.
+Some tech friends of mine have become skilled at drawing.
 Here are some examples.

 - Joe Crawford, who is an excellent programmer, continues to create very good sketches.